datacamp/courses-intermediate-sql-queries/chapter1.md

 ```

 --- type:NormalExercise lang:sql xp:100 skills:1 key:7d7e325a12
-## A note on errors
+## Onboarding | Errors

-If you submit the code to the right, you'll see that you get two types of errors. _SQL_ errors are shown below the editor.
+If you submit the code to the right, you'll see that you get two types of errors.

+_SQL_ errors are shown below the editor.
+These are errors returns by the _SQL_ engine.
 You should see:

 ```
 syntax error at or near "'DataCamp <3 SQL'" LINE 2: 'DataCamp <3 SQL' ^